 - You’re a foreign employee or international student relocating to the U.S. and you have no U.S. credit history

 - You’re self-employed (to a landlord, your income is too unpredictable), or...

 - You have a lot of money, but no job (think investor, retiree, trust-fund baby, newly single, etc.)

-- You are a full-time student and do not work
+- You are a full-time student or retiree and do not work

 Some landlords will accept a large up front security deposit or pre-paid rent for the entire lease to overlook any issues (that's no longer allowed because of changes to the rent laws).
 Many will take a guarantor—but the guarantor usually has to live in the Tri-State area, be willing to wade through cumbersome paperwork, and earn 75-85 times the monthly rent (that works out to about $240,000 for that $3,000 one bedroom).